 Medigap does not cover prescription benefits so most people purchase additional Rx coverage through Medicare Part D.

 Now that you know a little more about Medigap, learn does Medigap cover dental?

-In contrast, Medicare Advantage plans replaces Original Medicare.
-Medicare Advantage plans are run by private companies and must provide the same coverage as Medicare A and B, but vary beyond this minimum set of benefits.
+In contrast, Medicare Advantage (MA) plans replaces Original Medicare.
+Medicare Advantage plans are run by private companies and must provide equivalent coverage as Medicare A and B, but vary beyond this minimum set of benefits.
 Medicare Advantage can still leave open the gaps that Original Medicare leaves in case of major medical issue.
-Some Medicare Advantage plans offer dental, vision or prescription coverage.
-Most Medicare Advantage plans are HMOs, therefore have a smaller network of doctors than those that accept Original Medicare.
+Some Medicare Advantage plans offer dental, vision, or prescription coverage.
+Many Medicare Advantage plans are HMOs, therefore have a smaller network of doctors than those that accept Original Medicare.

-Medicare Advantage plans are usually cheaper than Medigap plans.
+Medicare Advantage plans are often less expensive than Medigap plans.
 So, if you’re willing to deal with the restricted network (i.e., you don’t plan on traveling the country) and your funds are limited, the Medicare Advantage plan may be the best choice for you.